dsward2/LocalRadio/BUILD.md

 [https://github.com/dsward2/LocalRadio]()

+Clone the LocalRadio project with this procedure -

+Launch Xcode and click on the "Clone an existing project" command in the Welcome to Xcode window.
+Enter this URL for the repository: https://github.com/dsward/LocalRadio Save the project to your disk drive.
+Inspect the downloaded project folder and verify that the ".git" file was included.
+If the project was downloaded as a ZIP file, it was not cloned and the .git file will be missing.

+Open the LocalRadio.xcodeproj file to view the entire project, which contains several subprojects.

 For best results, please read this BUILD.md document with a markdown viewer application like MacDown or Xcode 9, instead of a plain text viewer.

 LocalRadio combines several open-source tools into a self-contained application bundle for easy installation and use.
 Here are some of the major components -